 FAQ 6.
 Does the SSA fast-track SSDI benefits decisions for vets?
 Yes, for some.
 Certain wounded warriors and 100 percent P&T veterans are entitled to expedited processing of their Social Security claims.

 FAQ 7.
 Do I need a lawyer to help me get SSDI benefits?
-Having a qualified, experienced, local attorney help you with the SSDI process is always advisable.
-An attorney can help increase the odds that your initial application will be approved, and if you need to appeal an adverse SSA decision, your chances of winning benefits increases with an attorney.
+Having a qualified, experienced, Oklahoma City Veterans Disability lawyer help you with the SSDI process is always advisable.
+An attorney can help increase the odds that your initial application will be approved, and if you need to appeal an adverse SSA decision, your chances of winning benefits increase with an attorney.